Updated: Feb 12

 One night I had a conversation under the starts with a member of the tribe who expressed to me his deep desire to come to the United States.
 He said that obtaining a visa in his country was virtually impossible.
 He continued to explain to me his admiration for the American people and contemplated what life must be like to live in a nation where you can become anything you want to be.

 I was in the presence of the Dogon people on the day that the United Sates government assassinated Osama Bin Laden.

 Yup- that’s right.
-I was in the middle of a terrorist ridden country on the day the US Government killed its political leader.
+I was in the middle of a terrorist ridden country on the day the United States Government killed its political leader.

 The Dogon people did not make me feel afraid or treat me with hostility in any way.
 They were unconcerned with the political war happening in the United States and were more concerned with my comfort and emotional wellbeing.
 I was assured that no harm would come to me and that I could trust them with my safety.
 I was taken somewhere much further off the beaten path and was advised to lie if anyone should ask about my nationality.

 I was instructed to say that I was from Canada.